E1NS01/crash-game/README.md

 The project is divided into two main components:

-1. Frontend: Built with NextJS and PixiJS, with the core game logic implemented in the PixiJS stage.
+1. Frontend: Built with NextJS and PixiJS
-2. Backend: NestJS application with a PostgreSQL database, featuring a CrashGateway that manages the game loop.
+2. Backend: NestJS application with a PostgreSQL database.

 ## Prerequisites